Sponsorship Policies & Guidelines

 8. Sponsor campaign content must be appropriate for general audiences e.g. film content must be rated PG or lower.

 The following guidelines reflect the principles that shape the Faculty’s relationship with academic event sponsors.
-These guidelines confirm the commitment of the University of Toronto to programs of the highest caliber, and to continue sponsorship partnerships with the private sector within a framework defined by the University’s academic mission and its fundamental values.
+These guidelines confirm the commitment of the University of Toronto to programs of the highest caliber, and work to continue sponsorship partnerships with the private sector within a framework defined by the University’s academic mission and its fundamental values.

 1. The Faculty values and will protect its integrity, autonomy and academic freedom and will not enter into sponsorships that would compromise these fundamental principles.
 Sponsorship and commercial interests must not influence: